What the 2018 Farm Bill Means to You

 What is the 2018 Farm Bill?

 The 2018 Farm Bill is comprised of many sections, which are referred to as titles.
 There are 12 titles covering a wide range of things such as commodities, conservation, federal loan programs, and energy to name a few.
-We can expect that issues which have affected American farmers the last few years and food production innovation will largely drive the changes we might expect in this new bill.
+We can expect that issues that have affected American farmers in the last few years and food production innovations will largely drive the changes we might expect in this new bill.

 It’s good to note a new farm bill is drafted every four years or “reauthorized” with changes.
 Getting the bill approved can take a lengthy amount of time due to the extensive proves.
 Each bill lasts for five years.